 And next time I am on the Queen Mary, I shall at least be able to say why, on balance, I think Middlemarch is a great book.

 P.S.
-If you would like to hear more about Blood Summit or if you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).
 You can check out the range of writing on this site via my 5 pleasure paths.